 Maybe you purchased a fix and flip property that has struggled to find a buyer and want to temporarily rent it out to offset holding costs.
 Or maybe you’re motivated to enter the sharing economy using Airbnb as a primary source of income.
 Whatever the circumstance may be, Airbnb has evolved into a viable option to accommodate multiple investment strategies.

 Airbnb is a new avenue for most investors and the learning curve is steep.
 It’s important to realize that Airbnb is different than most traditional styles of real estate investing.
-We’ll go over some of these differences and simplify the process of investing with Airbnb in this article.
+We’ll go over some of these differences, how to start investing in an Airbnb, and simplify the process of buying an Airbnb investment property in this article.

 Why Short Term Rentals?